prakashmalipatil05/my_devopsbatch_nov_2023/Jenkins/Jenkins_Server.md

 - docker run -p 8080:8080 -p 50000:50000 jenkins/jenkins:lts --restart unless-stopped

+# How to check the docker running containers
+- docker ps

-# How to check the docker all running containers
+# How to check the docker all running and stopped containers
 - docker ps -a
-- docker ps

 # to start the docker conatiner
 docker start "container_id"